kcm2/ab/docs/ideas/music/lyrics/lyrics1.rst

 ===============================
-Example song 1
+Example song lyrics 1
 ===============================

-This is example song 1.
+This is example song lyrics 1.